 The acceleration in a uniform circular motion (Fig. 1) has some similarities to the acceleration in projectile motion (Fig. 2) without air resistance, but there are also some important differences between Uniform circular motion and projectile motion.
 Differences between Uniform circular motion and projectile motion 1) In both kinds of motion, the magnitude of the […]

 This Projectile Motion Notes [PDF download] is primarily for the grade 12 or 12th-grade syllabus of different international boards.
-This covers the class 11 physics syllabus on 2D motion as well for boards like ICSE, CBSE, etc. This physics class note covers the 2-Dimensional projectile motion topics listed below.
-We hope, the students appearing for IGCSE, AP […]
+This covers the class 11 physics syllabus on 2D motion as well for boards like ISC, CBSE, etc. Students looking for Projectile motion notes for class 11 or Projectile motion notes for grade 12 can download […]

-Here we will solve selected numerical problems on Projectile motion and will also provide solution guidance.
+Here we will solve selected Projectile Motion Numericals for class 11 and will also provide solution guidance.
 To get a good grasp on this chapter we need to solve some numerical problems, which really helps us a lot to understand the basics and use the formulas.
-Earlier we have published posts on the derivation of the […]
+Earlier we published posts on the derivation of the […]

 We will discuss how to derive Projectile Motion Equations or formula and find out how the motion path or trajectory looks like a parabola under the influence of both horizontal and vertical components of the projectile velocity.
 We will also find out how to find out the maximum height, time to reach the maximum height, the total time of flight, horizontal range, & maximum horizontal range traversed by a projectile.